There are now loads of ways to have plastic free periods! But are you willing to give them a try?

 The fact is that our periods are damaging not only the planet, but our own health, too.
 The average female goes through 12,000 sanitary items in her lifetime, which pile into landfill that pollute our soil and water, or get burned in incinerators, causing air pollution.
 And we absorb all the toxic bleach, pesticides, fragrances and other nasty chemicals contained by most menstrual products right into our bloodstreams every time we use them.
 It’s time to take the power over bodies back!

 Luckily for us, the market is catering to those wanting to green up their period, and there’s a plethora of safe, non-toxic and environmentally friendly period products out there today.
-From silicone cups to reusable sanitary pads, here are 5 ways to have a greener period every month.
+From silicone cups to reusable sanitary pads, here are 5 ways to have greener, plastic free periods every month.

 Looking to keep your period both healthy for your bod and the planet?
 Reusable pads are a great option, as you just wash, dry and reuse them every month.
 Gladrags and Lunapads are two popular brands that are both pretty to look at, but you know what?
 Given the info I’ve read recently about toxic fashion, I’m not so sure I trust their fabrics and dyes.
 I’d suggest going for the super-green option: that is, organic cotton or bamboo pads, instead.